Cohomological Donaldson-Thomas theory of a quiver with potential and quantum enveloping algebras: Introduction

-is a formal Laurent power series in $q^{1/2}$, the characteristic function of the $\dd$th graded piece of the cohomology (\ref{baby}).
+is a formal Laurent power series in $q^{1/2}$, given by the characteristic function of the $\dd$th graded piece of the right hand side of (\ref{baby}) --- for now $q^{1/2}$ records the cohomological degree.
 These power series may have finite order poles at $q^{1/2}=0$, due to the shifts appearing in (\ref{baby}).
-In the general case this formal Laurent power series is replaced by a formal power series recording the finite dimensions of graded pieces of an infinite-dimensional $\mathbb{N}^{Q_0}$-graded mixed Hodge structure associated to the quiver $Q$, a potential $W$ and a stability condition $\zeta$.
-Furthermore, when we introduce the cohomological Hall algebra structure on this cohomology, it respects the $\mathbb{N}^{Q_0}$-grading.
+In the general case this formal Laurent power series is replaced by a formal Laurent power series recording the finite dimensions of the weight filtration of an infinite-dimensional $\mathbb{N}^{Q_0}$-graded (monodromic) mixed Hodge structure associated to the quiver $Q$, a potential $W$ and a stability condition $\zeta$ --- in the final version of the theory, $q^{1/2}$ records weights.

-In order to make the presentation in this paper conceptually uniform, we slightly change the perspective on $\mathbb{N}^{Q_0}$-gradings.
-We consider graded vector spaces (respectively, mixed Hodge structures) as sheaves of vector spaces (respectively, mixed Hodge modules) on the monoid $\mathbb{N}^{Q_0}$, considered as a scheme with infinitely many components, each isomorphic to $\Spec(\mathbb{C})$.
-Then a $\mathbb{N}^{Q_0}$-graded unital algebra is the same thing as a monoid in the category of such sheaves (respectively, mixed Hodge modules), for which the monoidal product is defined by
+\smallbreak In order to make the presentation in this paper conceptually uniform, we slightly change the perspective on the $\mathbb{N}^{Q_0}$-grading.
+We consider $\mathbb{N}^{Q_0}$-graded vector spaces (respectively, mixed Hodge structures) as sheaves of vector spaces (respectively, mixed Hodge modules) on the monoid $\mathbb{N}^{Q_0}$, considered as a scheme with infinitely many components, each isomorphic to $\Spec(\mathbb{C})$.
+Then our main object of study (\ref{ua}) can be thought of as the direct image of the restriction to the stack of modules in $\SP$ of